 What is Chronic Fatigue Syndrome

 Chronic fatigue syndrome is a long-term illness that causes severe fatigue regardless of the amount of rest a person has had.
 There is no definitive cause of chronic fatigue syndrome but it is believed that a viral infection, immune system problems, hormone imbalance, genetics, high stress or a traumatic event could be the cause.
-Those who suffer with the condition can face difficulty getting other people to understand the illness, as there can be a negative perception that it is just over tiredness.
+People that have this condition can face difficulty getting other people to understand the illness, as there can be a negative perception that it is just over tiredness.

 Also: Myalgic encephalomyelitis (ME), CFS